badcel/BindingSharp/README.md

 # BindingSharp #

+> Note: As GtkSharp will probably not gain support for `INotifyPropertyChanged` this project will be rebased on [gir.core](https://github.com/gircore/gir.core) as it's successor as soon as there are Nuget packages available.

 BindingSharp enables MVVM-Style programming with [GTKSharp][].
 It is a library to bind properties of a GTK widget to a viewmodel.

 If you have a .NET Standard 2.0 or .NET CORE application you can port it's view to [GTK][] and reuse the rest of your code to be deployed on Windows, Linux and MacOs with differnt native UI toolkits.